Rouhollah/ng-truncate-link/README.md

 - target: use this element, such as the `<a>` tag.

 # truncateText filter
-you can truncate yout text with this filter.
+you can truncate your text with this filter.
 ## syntax
 ```
 {{item.Message|truncateText:50}}